slips, trips, falls incident report

 Observe and record

-• Check all primary areas regularly, from the parking lot and entranceway to shelves and displays.
+• Check all key areas regularly, from the parking lot and entranceway to shelves and displays.

 When accidents happen, the right report can help save the day

-Even the most cautious business owner can’t control everything all the time.
+Even if your business takes every precaution, accidents can still occur.
 Sometimes slips and falls happen, and when they do, the speed and nature of your emergency response can make a big difference in how your business handles the consequences.

 If you have a commercial general liability insurance policy in place, you can count on professional support if a claim should arise.
 However, you’ll also need a solid plan that can help you spring into action as soon as the incident happens – this is where you can include witness testimony, photos of the scene, and details of the claimant.
 Download our Slip and Fall Incident Report template so you can gather the info you need, when you need it!